dagood/source-build/Documentation/planning/arcade-powered-source-build.md

 leaf in the source-build dependency graph, say, SourceLink.
 When Core-SDK is looking at the build graph to determine which repos to build, instead of building SourceLink, it should restore the SourceLink intermediate artifact.
 Once we have this flow working, the functionality should be integrated into Arcade SDK for easy onboarding.

 Then, working from the bottom (leaves) upward (towards Core-SDK), more repos should consume and produce source-built intermediates in their official builds.
 When this completes, each repo only needs to build itself.

+It is possible to instead only implement official source-build in a handful of repos.
+This would segment the build into multi-repo chunks.
+Each chunk owner repo would be responsible for building all upstreams that aren't in another chunk.
+Every chunk always needs to be coherent, to ensure that all upstream repos have source-built intermediates available.
+This means establishing stricter "coherent parent dependencies" in the Microsoft build to match source-build.
+This will slow down dependency uptake in some cases.

 > Note: some constituent repos aren't maintained by Microsoft, so it isn't
 > feasible to add them to this flow.
 We could fork them and set up an official
 > source-build.
-If it builds quickly, however, it might be better to simply
+If a repo builds quickly, however, it might be better to simply
-> rebuild them whenever the outputs are needed.
+> rebuild it whenever the outputs are needed.

 ### Getting into Arcade
 The initial plan to run source-build in Core-SDK doesn't assume any changes to